 - 7.6% in the milvexian 200 mg twice daily group

 (p = 0.0004 for combined twice daily group vs. enoxaparin)

 - 21.4% in the enoxaparin 40 mg daily group

 The primary safety outcome, any bleeding (composite of major [ISTH criteria], clinically relevant nonmajor, and minor bleeding), occurred at a rate of 4.1% in the milvexian group vs. 4.1% in the enoxaparin group.

 Among patients undergoing elective knee arthroplasty, the factor XIa inhibitor milvexian was effective at preventing venous thromboembolism compared with enoxaparin in this phase 2 randomized clinical trial.
 Milvexian was associated with a low rate of any bleeding, which was similar to the enoxaparin group.

 Presented by Dr. Jeffrey I. Weitz at the American Heart Association Virtual Annual Scientific Sessions (AHA 2021), November 15, 2021.

-Clinical Topics: Anticoagulation Management, Cardiovascular Care Team, Dyslipidemia, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Anticoagulation Management and Venothromboembolism, Lipid Metabolism, Novel Agents
+Clinical Topics: Anticoagulation Management, Dyslipidemia, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Anticoagulation Management and Venothromboembolism, Lipid Metabolism, Novel Agents

 Keywords: AHA Annual Scientific Sessions, AHA21, Anticoagulants, Arthroplasty, Replacement, Knee, Elective Surgical Procedures, Enoxaparin, Factor XIa, Hemorrhage, Primary Prevention, Vascular Diseases, Venous Thromboembolism, Venous Thrombosis